philipiaeveline/Busness-Applications/README.md

 # Description
 A business application is a software solution or a set of programs that provide business functionality.
 They're also used to enhance and monitor productivity throughout the organization.
 Business applications can be used externally, internally, or with other business apps.
-This website will allow to post,comment and search urls like your previous projects also you can like or dislike.
+This website will allow to post,comment and search urls and also you can login or logout
 ##  Live Link
  Click [View Site]()  to visit the site